 Lessons from Rapid Implementation: How the revamped system to purchase Covid services in Indonesia affected its hospitals

-This post originally appeared on P4H here
+This piece originally appeared on P4H here

 The spread of Covid-19 around the world has provided a litmus test on the strength and resilience of every country’s health system.
 Indonesia has been no exception.
 As of November 6, 2020, there have been 421,731 positive confirmed cases with a devastating 3.38% mortality rate, putting tremendous pressure on the Indonesian health system.